Minnesota Vikings schedule this week

 This might be Ben Roethlisberger‘s last year as Pittsburgh’s quarterback.
 Big Ben fell apart at the end of 2020, and unless he has a miraculous bounce-back from that, Minnesota should be able to get this one at home.

 - Week 14 prediction: Vikings 17, Steelers 13

 |Monday, Dec.
 20||8:15 PM||ESPN|

 Neither of the meetings between these NFC North rivals should be high-scoring.
 That is, unless Bears rookie QB Justin Fields balls out right away, and Cousins winds up piling on the garbage time stats.
-More realistically, this should be a closely contested affair in the WIndy City, with the Bears defense forcing multiple takeaways to get the win.
+In any event, Fields should be Chicago’s starter over Andy Dalton by Week 15.
+The Bears defense will force multiple takeaways to get the win.